VrajVyas11/Multilingual_PureJS_Based_OCR/README.md

 - 🎨 **Smart Text Grouping**: Automatically groups text into paragraphs
 - 🔌 **Bring Your Own Models**: Use custom ONNX models
 - ⚡ **Production Ready**: Built with performance and reliability in mind
+- 🚀 **Plug and Play**: All models and dictionaries included - just install and run!

 ## 📥 Installation